Clarity vs accuracy

 Getting the language right:

+It is important not to confuse the use of precise technical, engineering or medical terms, for instance, with accuracy when their use might baffle most readers.
 Translating arcane or specialist terms faithfully into broader, understandable English maintains accuracy and provides clarity.

 Where a specific but little-known term is essential, perhaps in a direct quote that cannot be put into indirect speech, one should take the time to explain what it means.